nginx/unit-docs/source/configuration.rst

 .. list-table::

    * - :samp:`share` (required)
-     - String or an array of strings; listing file paths that are tried until a file is found.
-When no file is found, :samp:`fallback` is used if set.
+     - String or an array of strings;
+       lists file paths that are tried
+       until a file is found.
+       When no file is found,
+       :samp:`fallback` is used if set.

-       The value is :ref:`variable <configuration-variables>`-interpolated.
+       The value is
+       :ref:`variable <configuration-variables>`-interpolated.

    * - :samp:`index`
+     - Filename;
-     - Filename to be tried if :samp:`share` is a directory.
-When no file is found, :samp:`fallback` is used if set.
+       tried if :samp:`share` is a directory.
+       When no file is found,
+       :samp:`fallback` is used if set.

        The default is :file:`index.html`.

    * - :samp:`fallback`
-     - Action-like :ref:`object <configuration-fallback>`, used if the request can't be served by :samp:`share` or :samp:`index`.
+     - Action-like :ref:`object <configuration-fallback>`;
+       used if the request
+       can't be served by :samp:`share` or :samp:`index`.

    * - :samp:`types`
-     - :ref:`Array <configuration-share-mime>` of `MIME type
+     - :ref:`Array <configuration-share-mime>`
+       of
+       `MIME type
        <https://www.iana.org/assignments/media-types/media-types.xhtml>`__
+       patterns;
-       patterns, used to filter the shared files.
+       used to filter the shared files.

    * - :samp:`chroot`
-     - Directory pathname that :ref:`restricts <configuration-share-path>`
+     - Directory pathname that
+       :ref:`restricts <configuration-share-path>`
        the shareable paths.

-       The value is :ref:`variable <configuration-variables>`-interpolated.
+       The value is
+       :ref:`variable <configuration-variables>`-interpolated.

    * - :samp:`follow_symlinks`, :samp:`traverse_mounts`
+     - Booleans;
-     - Booleans, turn on and off symbolic link and mount point :ref:`resolution <configuration-share-resolution>` respectively; if :samp:`chroot` is set, they only :ref:`affect <configuration-share-path>` the insides of :samp:`chroot`.
+       turn on and off symbolic link and mount point :ref:`resolution <configuration-share-resolution>`
+       respectively;
+       if :samp:`chroot` is set,
+       they only
+       :ref:`affect <configuration-share-path>`
+       the insides of :samp:`chroot`.

        The default for both options is :samp:`true` (resolve links and mounts).

 .. note::

-   To serve the files, Unit's router process must be able to access them; thus, the account this process runs as must have proper permissions :ref:`assigned
+   To serve the files,
+   Unit's router process must be able to access them;
+   thus, the account this process runs as must have proper permissions
+   :ref:`assigned <security-apps>`.
-   <security-apps>`.
-When Unit is installed from the :ref:`official packages
+   When Unit is installed from the
+   :ref:`official packages
+   <installation-precomp-pkgs>`,
-   <installation-precomp-pkgs>`, the process runs as :samp:`unit:unit`; for
+   the process runs as :samp:`unit:unit`;
-   details of other installation methods, see :doc:`installation`.
+   for details of other installation methods, see :doc:`installation`.

 Consider the following configuration: